 Is Matcha Konomi Organic Japanese Black Tea Right for You?

-What flavor notes does this Wakocha have?
+What does this Wakocha actually taste like?

 As an Amazon Associate we earn from qualifying purchases.